zachnieto/neatqueueweb/docs/README.md

 ## Temporary Setup Channels
 ### `/tempchannels`
 #### Description
- (default: Enabled) Sets whether to create a temporary text channel for setup.
+ (Default: Enabled) Sets whether to create a temporary text channel for setup.
 #### Usage: `/tempchannels [mode]`
 #### Arguments:
 `mode`: *(Required)* If the temporary setup channels are enabled.\